hitchyjs/odem/docs-source/guides/using-models.md

 Accessing models from client-side code is beyond the scope of this plugin.
 Exposing models over the network is a job you need to implement yourself using server-side code.

 As an option you might add an existing plugin that implements particular API for accessing models over the network.
-One of those plugins is [hitch-plugin-odem-rest](https://www.npmjs.com/package/hitchy-plugin-odem-rest) and you should start with adding that one as a dependency right away for it will implicitly install this plugin, too.
+One of those plugins is [hitch-plugin-odem-rest](https://www.npmjs.com/package/hitchy-plugin-odem-rest).